CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Appendix

+For our study, we construct four separate datasets of anatomical segmentations to qualitatively demonstrate the flexibility of geometric guidance.
+These datasets represent 1) whole-heart cardiac segmentations with great vessels, 2) the branched ascending aorta, 3) multi-vertebral spinal column, and 4) the femoral condyle and articular cartilage.
+We primarily use the cardiac dataset for our experiments.

-For our study, we utilize TotalSegmentator v2~\cite{wasserthal2022totalsegmentator} to generate anatomical segmentations, with 596 cases manually selected based on segmentation quality assessment.
+For the cardiac dataset, we utilize TotalSegmentator v2~\citep{wasserthal2022totalsegmentator}, with 596 cases manually selected based on segmentation quality assessment.
 Cardiac structures including the myocardium (Myo), left and right atria (LA \& RA), left and right ventricles (LV \& RV), aorta (Ao), and pulmonary artery (PA) were segmented using a specialized TotalSegmentator model trained on sub-millimeter resolution data.
-For the inferior vena cava (IVC), superior vena cava (SVC), and pulmonary veins (PV), we incorporate the labels from the original label map dataset.
-To ensure anatomical validity, we perform topological filtration on all structures except the pulmonary veins, where we extract only the largest connected component.
-The resulting segmentations are standardized by resampling to a uniform voxel resolution of 2mm and subsequently cropped.
-The crop center is determined from the union of all four chamber segmentations, and the crop length is set to 128 voxels for each side.
+For the inferior vena cava (IVC), superior vena cava (SVC), and pulmonary veins (PV), we retain the labels from the original dataset.
+To ensure anatomical validity, we perform topological filtration on all structures except the pulmonary veins, where filtration involves extracting only the largest connected component.
+The resulting segmentations are standardized by resampling to a uniform voxel resolution of $2 \text{mm}$ and subsequently cropped to a fixed range.
+The crop center is determined from the union of all four chamber segmentations, and the crop size is $128^3$ voxels.

+For the aorta dataset, we extract labels directly from the original TotalSegmentator v2~\citep{wasserthal2022totalsegmentator} segmentations, without applying a specialized model, resulting in 450 3D segmentations manually selected based on segmentation quality assessment.
+The labels include the main aortic trunk and the ascending branches, which comprise the brachiocephalic trunk (BCT), left common carotid artery (LCCA), right common carotid artery (RCCA), left subclavian artery (LSCA), and right subclavian artery (RSCA), for a total of 7 channels per segmentation.
+All segmentations are resampled to an isotropic voxel size of $2\,\mathrm{mm}$ and cropped to a spatial size of $128^3$ using a crop center determined from the center of all combined tissues.

+For the spinal dataset, we utilize the CTSpine1K dataset~\citep{deng2021ctspine1k} and extract all vertebral body segmentations, resulting in 784 3D segmentations.
+The segmentations include 7 cervical vertebrae (C1--C7), 12 thoracic vertebrae (T1--T12), and 5 lumbar vertebrae (L1--L5), for a total of 25 channels per segmentation.
+To ensure spatial consistency and anatomical completeness, all segmentations are first resampled to an isotropic voxel spacing of $1\,\mathrm{mm}$.
+The center of the crop box is determined from the union (voxelwise sum) of all vertebral structures in each scan, and a fixed crop of $128^3$ voxels is applied for each patient.

+For the knee dataset, we utilize the ShapeMedKnee dataset~\citep{gatti2024shapemed} and extract 2000 3D segmentations of the left knee.
+The segmentations include the femur (Fe) and articular cartilage (Ca), resulting in 3 channels per segmentation.
+To ensure spatial consistency and anatomical completeness, all segmentations are first resampled to an isotropic voxel spacing of $1\,\mathrm{mm}$.
+A fixed crop size of $128^3$ voxels is applied for each patient.